benmarrow/benmarrow.github.io/index.md

   <div>
     <p>
       I am a PhD candidate in the <a href="http://financialeconomics.uchicago.edu">Joint Program in Financial Economics</a> between the <a href = "https://economics.uchicago.edu/">University of Chicago</a> and the <a href = "https://www.chicagobooth.edu/phd">Booth School of Business</a>.
       My research interests span empirical asset pricing, behavioral and institutional finance, and household finance.
 Previously, I worked as a Senior Research Analyst in the Capital Markets Group of the <a href="https://www.newyorkfed.org/research">Federal Reserve Bank of New York</a>.
+Beyond finance, my interests include:
     </p>

-    <p> My interests include </p>

 <ul>
   <li>